-Cyber risk is predominantly determined by the risk of malicious outside forces using public networks to attack the Company's systems, but also includes inside threats, both malicious and accidental.
-In recent years this risk has increased sharply due to a number of developments in how information systems are used by companies such as Aegon, but also by society in general.
-Threats have increased as hackers get more organised and employ more sophisticated techniques.
-At the same time companies increasingly unlock information systems through the internet to customers and business partners expanding the attack surface hackers can exploit.
-Furthermore, the nature of Aegon's business increasingly becomes more data driven.
+In recent years information security risk has increased sharply due to a number of developments in how information systems are used by companies such as Aegon, but also by society in general.
+Threats have increased as criminals and other bad actors become more organized and employ more sophisticated techniques.
+At the same time companies increasingly make information systems and data available through the internet, mobile devices or other network connections to customers, employees and business partners, thereby expanding the attack surface that bad actors can exploit.